aitakaitov/dp/README.md

 Now that the SST dataset is extracted, it needs to be preprocessed.
 To do that, run the <code>datasets_ours/sst/prepare.py</code> script from that directory (working dir = <code>datasets_ours/sst</code>).
 It runs the other required scripts using <code>os.system</code> and assumes that Python scripts can be run using the <code>python</code> command.
-Alternatively, you can specify the command, e. g. of you run python using the <code>python3</code> command.
+Alternatively, you can specify the command, e.g., if you run python using the <code>python3</code> command.

 ```
 python prepare.py --python_cmd python3